mishbah/Diving-into-ES2015/README.md

 }
 ```

-What we did there was access the base class with the `super` keyword, and then
+What we did there was access the superclass with the `super` keyword, and then
-call the `print` method from the base class.
+call the `print` method from the superclass.
 We used string interpolation to
 add this to a new string that includes whether the vehicle is 2WD or 4WD.
 That's pretty cool!
-But again, beware of using this too much, because it
-does tightly couple the implementation of the `Truck` class to the implementation
-of the `Vehicle` class.

 ## Moving on
 We're moving right along!
 Let's finish up by talking about how to use static